 Long-Term Effects of Heroin Use

 Repeated heroin use may alter the physical structure of the brain.
 These changes cause long-term imbalances in the nervous system and hormonal systems – some of these changes are difficult to reverse.
-Heroin use can deteriorate the white matter of the brain, which can affect the individual’s ability to make decisions, normal behavior and respond appropriately to stressful situations.
+Heroin use can deteriorate the white matter of the brain, affecting the individual’s ability to make decisions, normal behavior, and respond appropriately to stressful situations.

 Repeated heroin use can result in addiction, a condition characterized by drug-seeking behavior despite the consequences.
 Addiction makes seeking and using heroin the primary purpose of the individual’s life.
-Heroin administered via any route is exceptionally addictive, but injection and smoking heroin present higher risk for addiction because these administration routes allow heroin to reach the brain the fastest.
+Heroin administered via any route is exceptionally addictive.
+Still, injection and smoking heroin present a higher risk for addiction because these administration routes allow heroin to reach the brain the fastest.

 Possible Health Risks caused by Heroin Addiction

 Heroin addiction and chronic heroin use can cause a variety of medical complications ranging from mild to severe.
 Mild complications include insomnia and constipation.
-Pneumonia, tuberculosis, and other lung complications may occur as the result of the user’s poor health and from the way heroin depresses breathing.
+Pneumonia, tuberculosis, and other lung complications may occur due to the user’s poor health and the way heroin depresses breathing.
 Depression, antisocial personality disorder, and other mental disorders may occur.
-Men who use heroin regularly may experience sexual dysfunction while the menstrual cycle of female users may become irregular.
+Men who use heroin regularly may experience sexual dysfunction, while female users’ menstrual cycle may become irregular.

 Specific administration routes present complications.
 People who snort heroin regularly can damage the mucosal tissue in their noses.
 Also, they can perforate the membrane separating the nasal passages, known as the nasal septum.
 A continuous injection can lead to scarred or collapsed veins, bacterial infections of the heart valves and blood vessels, boils, and other infections.
 Street heroin may contain additives that dissolve poorly and ultimately clog blood vessels leading to vital organs, including the lungs, liver, kidney, and brain, which can eventually cause small patches of dead cells in these organs.
 The body’s immune response to these additives or other contaminants may even cause rheumatologic problems, such as arthritis.

 Sharing needles or fluids while shooting heroin impart some of the most harmful heroin effects.
-HIV, hepatitis B or hepatitis C infection, or other blood-borne viruses is just some of these dreadful consequences.
+HIV, hepatitis B, hepatitis C infection, or other blood-borne viruses are just some of these dreadful consequences.
 Drug abusers can pass these diseases on to their sexual partners and children.

 If you or someone you love uses heroin, and you are concerned about its effects, schedule an appointment with a Waismann Method ® professional.